Jan 16, 2022

 (We'll get to this shortly!)

 Contribution radius, the primary difference that sets OpenSimplex2S and 2014 OpenSimplex apart from Simplex and OpenSimplex2, affects the contour behavior and overall shape of the noise.
 Ridged fractal noise, in particular, benefits from softer curvature yielded by a larger radius.
-However these two algorithms aren’t as fast, as they require adding together more vertices.
+These two algorithms aren’t as fast, however, as they require adding together more vertex contributions.

 In the section above, I discussed the ways Simplex and its relatives improve visual isotropy in comparison to common cube-grid-based noise algorithms.
 Here, we’ll find out that switching the algorithm isn’t necessarily the only route to a dramatic improvement.
-A surprisingly effective technique, which was seemingly first touched on in a 2014 article (bottom), is to rotate the sampling space of the noise.
+A surprisingly effective technique, seemingly first showcased at the bottom of an article written in 2014 by Catlike Coding, is to rotate the sampling space of the noise.
 Not to be confused with Domain Warping, this Domain Rotation involves transforming a noise’s input coordinate via a linear rotation transform.
 The proper rotation used in the right circumstances can cause the griddiest parts of a noise to disappear from the cross-sections observed.
-The article didn’t dive far into detail or reasoning, but it’s a powerful tool and I’ll cover it more comprehensively here.
+The article didn’t dive far into detail or reasoning, so I’ll cover it more comprehensively here.

-The first thing to know when using domain rotation to improve the look of noise is that you need at least 3D noise.
+The first thing to know when rotating noise to improve its look is that you need at least 3D noise.
 Indeed, when filling a 2D plane with 2D noise, there is nowhere for the artifacts to go.
 The noise will just rotate within the plane, leaving its patterns as exposed they were as before.
-But by using 3D noise, it becomes possible to define rotations that altogether move its internal square planes out of alignment with our view.
+But by using 3D noise, it becomes possible to define rotations that altogether move its internal square planes out of alignment with the observer’s view.

-The process goes as follows: Choose one coordinate that will point up the main diagonal of the noise grid.
+The definition of such ideal rotations goes as follows: Choose one coordinate that will point up the main diagonal of the noise grid.
 Typically in 3D, this will be Y or Z, but it could be any we choose.
-By deriving a rotation that satisfies this mapping, our rendering plane takes a much nicer slice through the noise.
+By deriving a rotation that satisfies this mapping, the rendering plane takes a much nicer looking slice through the noise.

-Now it would seem, in general, that we always need one dimension higher (N+1) to create good N-dimensional noise.
+Now it would seem, in general, that we always need one dimension higher (N+1) to produce good N-dimensional noise.
 This is true for 2D, and might be proper in many 3D situations such as texturing spherical planets.
-In such examples, I would tend toward Simplex-type noise anyway.
-However in certain cases, we can attain the full benefit using only the same dimensionality of noise.
-2D-focused use-cases of 3D noise, such as overhanging voxel terrain and time-varied animations, are prime examples of this.
-In these scenarios, the third dimension plays more of a supportive role, and can be assigned to the “main diagonal” direction without issue.
+In such examples, Simplex-type may be the better fit anyway.
+However, in certain cases, we can attain the full benefit using only the same dimensionality of noise.
+2D-focused use-cases of 3D noise, including overhanging voxel terrain and time-varied animations, are prime examples of this.
+In these scenarios, the third dimension plays more of a supportive role, and can be assigned to the main diagonal direction without issue.
 This is where Domain Rotation truly shines, because we can realize its value with virtually no performance penalty.

 Results